bsv-blockchain/go-batcher/performance_comparison_report.md

 - Bloom filters provide O(1) negative lookups with no false negatives
 - Avoid expensive map searches for new items
 - Small memory overhead (one bit per item with optimal parameters)
+- Enhanced with type-specific hash functions for all Go comparable types

 ## 📈 Benchmark Results